Where It All Begins

 Where It All Begins is the eleventh studio album by the Allman Brothers Band.
 "No One to Run With" obtained the most album-oriented rock airplay, while "Soulshine", written by Warren Haynes, gained success as a concert and fan favorite.
 Gregg Allman also started to confront his substance abuse problems in the past on songs such as "All Night Train".
 The album sold considerably better than its predecessor, Shades of Two Worlds.
 In 1998, the album went Gold.
 Nevertheless, critical reception was weaker.
-This was also the last studio album the group recorded with original guitarist Dickey Betts.
+This was also the last studio album the group recorded with original guitarist Dickey Betts, as well as their second album not to include an instrumental, after Brothers of the Road.

 Producer Tom Dowd, in an effort to relieve Gregg Allman's dislike of recording in the studio, arranged for the band's full concert stage setup to be assembled in a Florida film soundstage owned by actor Burt Reynolds.
 This allowed the band to record all the songs for the album live as a unit instead of recording their parts individually.

 Where It All Begins features the 1992 to 1997 lineup of the Allman Brothers Band – Gregg Allman on keyboards and vocals, Dickey Betts on guitar and vocals, Warren Haynes on guitar and vocals, Allen Woody on bass, Butch Trucks on drums, Jaimoe on drums, and Marc Quiñones on congas and percussion.

+Recording and production

+Where It All Begins was recorded in January 1994 at a ranch owned by actor Burt Reynolds in Jupiter, Florida.
+In contrast to the band's usual recording methods, producer Tom Dowd arranged to have the band record the album live on a soundstage in order to alleviate the band's dislike of recording in the studio.
+"No One to Run With" was originally written by guitarist Dickey Betts alongside hometown friend John Prestia in the early 1980s.
+Warren Haynes' song "Soulshine" was recorded by the band and included on the album at the suggestion of Gregg Allman.
+Haynes also brought in another song, titled "Rockin' Horse", for the band to record with Allman on vocals.
+Haynes agreed to perform vocals on the song after Allman refused.
+The track was ultimately not included on the album due to objections by Betts, and replaced with "Mean Woman Blues" instead.